Airnorh/frontend-task-4-javascript/README.md

 # frontend-task-4-javascript
-task 2 is javascript is located inside the index.html file
+task 1 and  2 javascript is inline and  located inside the index.html file